 Dark red accent wall provides a focal point to define this small living room

 The second technique is to go bold throughout.
-Dark colored walls actually expand a room visually, while still creating an inviting coziness.
-This is a great technique for small interior rooms such powder rooms, dens, libraries and hallways.
+Dark-colored walls actually expand a room visually, while still creating an inviting coziness.
+This is a great technique for small interior rooms such as powder rooms, dens, libraries, and hallways.

 Dark grey walls and red accents help define this small living room